-- Maternal mortality has fallen by almost 50 per cent since 1990
+- Maternal mortality has fallen by 37% since 2000.

-- In Eastern Asia, Northern Africa and Southern Asia, maternal mortality has declined by around two-thirds
+- In Eastern Asia, Northern Africa and Southern Asia, maternal mortality has declined by around two-thirds.

-- But maternal mortality ratio – the proportion of mothers that do not survive childbirth compared to those who do – in developing regions is still 14 times higher than in the developed regions
+- But maternal mortality ratio – the proportion of mothers that do not survive childbirth compared to those who do – in developing regions is still 14 times higher than in the developed regions.

 - More women are receiving antenatal care.
-In developing regions, antenatal care increased from 65 per cent in 1990 to 83 per cent in 2012
+In developing regions, antenatal care increased from 65 per cent in 1990 to 83 per cent in 2012.

-- Only half of women in developing regions receive the recommended amount of health care they need
+- Only half of women in developing regions receive the recommended amount of health care they need.

 - Fewer teens are having children in most developing regions, but progress has slowed.
-The large increase in contraceptive use in the 1990s was not matched in the 2000s
+The large increase in contraceptive use in the 1990s was not matched in the 2000s.

-- The need for family planning is slowly being met for more women, but demand is increasing at a rapid pace
+- The need for family planning is slowly being met for more women, but demand is increasing at a rapid pace.